Volatco FAQ

 How do Ganglia and Snorkel fit into Volatco?

-Each GA144 chip on Volatco can be treated as a 144-machine node, with polyForth Ganglia and Snorkel enabling rich interconnection patterns for ambient phasic state meshes and contemplative decision-making programs.
+polyFORTH can use Snorkel and Ganglia to discover and reach unused nodes across both chips, enabling rich interconnection patterns for ambient phasic state meshes and contemplative decision-making programs.

 Background synopsis: